fleetdm/fleet/handbook/company/product-groups.md

 - Response: Issue is prioritized at the top of the next sprint.
 If opporunity cost of waiting for the next sprint is too high, it may be considered for current sprint.
 - Impact: Low to medium impact.
 If prioritized into current sprint, may reduce overall velocity and require deprioritizing other work.

 Add as much context as possible to the issue description and assign labels to help the team understand the problem and what is driving the urgency.
-All issues with a `P0`, `P1`, or `P2` label should be assigned to the (DRI for what goes in a release)[https://fleetdm.com/handbook/company/communications#directly-responsible-individuals-dris].
+All issues with a `P0`, `P1`, or `P2` label should be assigned to the [DRI for what goes in a release](https://fleetdm.com/handbook/company/communications#directly-responsible-individuals-dris).
 For immediate action, follow up on Slack or by phone.

 Once the release DRI is aware of the issue, they will adjust the labels as needed and assign to the PM and EM of the appropriate product group.
 If they disagree with the priority label applied to the issue, they will contact the requestor to discuss further.